abpframework/abp/docs/en/Community-Articles/2023-08-12-ABP-Commercial-GDPR-Module-Overview/POST.md

 ## Conclusion

-In this article, I've explained the GDPR Module's data collection system and give you a brief overview about the module.
-GDPR Module allows you to request to download personal data, delete/anonymize your own personal data and delete your account permenantly.
+In this article, I've explained the GDPR Module's data collection system and given you a brief overview of the module.
+GDPR Module allows you to request to download personal data, delete/anonymize your own personal data and delete your account permanently.
 It's pre-installed in the Application and Application(single layer) Pro Startup templates, but you can easily configure it to your existing application.